Deploy

 - Thresholds — if signals trigger too frequently or rarely

-- Indicators — swap underperforming indicators (check usefulness scores from tests)
+- Indicators — swap underperforming indicators (check usefulness scores from backtests)

 - Position sizing — reduce if drawdowns are too large